 - Meanwhile, in a medium saucepan, bring about 1¾ cups water to a boil with 2 pinches of salt (or as per taste).

 - Add olive oil or butter and stir in the couscous.
 Remove the saucepan from the heat source and allow it to stand for about 5 minutes or more until the water is absorbed.

 - Using a fork fluff the couscous to break any lumps.

 - Combine the cooked grated cauliflower with the couscous, using a fork to fluff it up.

-- Serve this Moroccan Lamb and Vegetable Stew with Cauliflower Couscous immediately.
-I arrange the vegetables and lamb over the couscous and serve the remaining gravy on the side.
+- Serve this Moroccan lamb stew with cauliflower couscous immediately.
+I arrange the vegetables and lamb over the couscous and serve the remaining sauce on the side.

 - Offer some marinated olives and harissa or a ground red chili paste (like sambal oelek) on the side.

 - Ras el Hanout is a specialty Moroccan spice blend available at Moroccan or Middle Eastern stores and online.